Guidelines to Park Rules and Regulations

 Bicycle passengers who weigh less than 40 pounds or who are less than 40 inches tall must be seated in a separate restraining seat.
 All other bicycle riders must be seated on saddle seats.
 Persons unable to maintain an erect, seated position cannot be bicycle passengers.

-Conduct commercial business and/or activity in any state park is prohibited, except during special events governed by a Special Activity Permit.
+Conducting commercial business and/or activity in any state park is prohibited, except when authorized by a Special Activity Permit.

 There is no dispersed camping at state parks, except for the zone camping area at Elk Knob State Park.